Teaching Fellow in Historical Performance, Staff Pianist and Professor of Accompaniment

 As the director of the Pleyel Ensemble, a chamber group based in Manchester comprising wind, strings and piano, Harvey has set up a new concert series in Manchester in Alderley Edge and Didsbury.
 They have given over 200 concerts since their inception, and apart from exploring the chamber works of Ignaz Pleyel, they are committed to performing British music and are actively commissioning new works as well.
-They have now completed recording a 4-CD set of the chamber music of Arnold Cooke for the MPR label, three of which have been released to critical acclaim and thelast of which will be released later in 2020.
+They have now completed recording a 4-CD set of the chamber music of Arnold Cooke for the MPR label, which have been released to critical acclaim.

 2016 saw the completion of a major performance project to programme the complete works of Mozart for piano and violin, which Harvey gave with the violinist Sarah Ewins, Associate Leader of the Halle Orchestra.
 The 18 concerts were given over three years in Emmanuel Church, Didsbury and the music was presented with contemporary letters, reviews and other writings to put the music in its context.

 We began another large-scale project in September 2016 called ‘Haydn Plus!’ which programmed the complete piano trios of Haydn at Emmanuel Church in Didsbury and was completed in 2019.
 September of 2019 saw the start of our third project: performing the complete chamber works with piano by Beethoven in time for the major Beethoven celebrations in 2020.
 Disappointingly interrupted by the pandemic, we are continuing this series, commissioning a new work for tenor and piano trio from Tom Davey in 2022.
 This received its first performance on 23 April 2022 when Sarah Ewins, Heather Bills and Harvey were joined by James Gilchrist.

 The Pleyel Ensemble commissioned a work from Adam Gorb as a partner piece to Bartok’s Contrasts.
 Also for clarinet, violin and piano and of 14 minutes duration the new work was written for Nicholas Cox, Sarah Ewins and Harvey Davies and received its Premiere on the 10th April 2016 in Alderley Edge and a second performance on the 14th June 2016 in St. Ann’s Church, Manchester.